-The Examination Conventions relating to GGD will be made available on the course Canvas page (https://canvas.ox.ac.uk/courses/179390) no less than one whole term before the examination takes place.
+The Examination Conventions relating to GGD will be made available on the course Canvas page no less than one whole term before the examination takes place.

 If there is a conflict between information in this Handbook and the Examination Conventions then you should follow the Examination Conventions.
 Any modifications to this document will be communicated to students via group email not less than one whole term before the examination takes place.